phoenix-rtos/phoenix-rtos-doc/devices/interface.md

 Device driver server in the Phoenix-RTOS ecosystem communicate with other processes using message interface.
 In the typical case driver server have one port on which all request are placed by clients.
 This port can be either registered within native namespace or special file(s) can be created within the filesystem.

-##Port creation
+## Port creation

-Port, endpoint of the message communication, can be created using
+Port, endpoint of the message communication, can be created using `portCreate()` function.

->
-int portCreate(u32 *port);

-syscall.
 If zero is returned, then creation succeeded and variable port now contains unique port number assigned by the kernel.

-##Registering within namespace
+## Registering within namespace

 Freshly created port can not be seen by other processes.
 To allow clients to find out servers port number, it has to be registered within some namespace.
 If device driver server wants to register more than one "file" it do not have create separate ports for them.
 Driver needs to assign each "file" id from it's private pool.